Limits

 But why?

-If we let x = 1 and input it in the function above, we will obtain a denominator of 0 which, as we know, is not defined in the set of real numbers.
+If we let x = 1 and input it in the function above, we will obtain a denominator of 0, which is not defined in the set of real numbers.
 Recall that division by 0 is undefined.

 limits 1

 What will happen if we substitute values of x that are very near or approaching 1 instead?
-For instance, let us try to substitute the values x1 = 1.1, x2 = 1.09, x3 = 1.05, x4 = 1.02, x5 = 1.01.
-Take note that these values of x are extremely near or we can say “approaching the value of x = 1”.
+For instance, let us try substituting the values x1 = 1.1, x2 = 1.09, x3 = 1.05, x4 = 1.02, and x5 = 1.01.
+Note that these x values are extremely near, or we can say “approaching the value of x = 1”.
 Also, note that these values are on the right of 1.

 xf(x)